Exponentially growing finite energy solutions for the Klein-Gordon equation on sub-extremal Kerr spacetimes: Mode Solutions

 extends smoothly to $r = r_+$.
 This will happen if we can write

 where $f$ extends smoothly to $r_+$.
 Let's define

 It is easy to see that (\ref{smoothToHorizon}) is equivalent to

-for some smooth function $\rho$.
+for some function $\rho$ smooth at $r_+$.
 The local theory in appendix \ref{localAnalysisHorizon} will show that this gives a one dimensional space of solutions to the radial ODE.
 Recall that we defined an $r^*$ coordinate up to a constant by

 Then, assuming $\omega$ is real and equation (\ref{boundaryConditionHorizon1}) holds, we will have